otbe/ktor-server-lambda/README.md

 After that the Lambda Engine will pickup your application and executes the call pipeline.

-Please have a look at our [sample](ktor-server-lambda-sample/) for a compete guide how to use this library. l
+Please have a look at our [sample](ktor-server-lambda-sample/) for a compete guide how to use this library.